Hyde Park, NY: FDR And Top Chefs

 Modeled after European royal chambers, Frederick’s bedroom sported gold-leaf crowns on both his headboard and ceiling.
 Louise’s room was designed to look like Marie Antoinette’s opulent boudoir.

-Like the Vanderbilt’s place down the road, this McKim, Mead and White designed mansion, owned by financier Ogden Mills and his wife, Ruth, was re-built in 1895 to showcase great wealth.
+Like the Vanderbilt’s place down the road, Mills Mansion, known as Staatsburg Historic Site, owned by financier Ogden Mills and his wife, Ruth, was re-built in 1895 to showcase great wealth.

 Ruth Livingston Mills grew up in a more modest version of this home.
-But, aspiring to be numero-uno Society Lady, she hired starrchitects of the day to expand the 25-room Hudson River home into its current 79 rooms.
+But, aspiring to be numero-uno Society Lady, she hired starchitects of the day, McKim, Mead and White, to expand the 25-room Hudson River home into its current 79 rooms.

 The Mill’s soaring 18 ft. royal bedrooms are draped in finery.
 Ruth’s was a fantasia in pink, with crystal chandeliers.